Solanke, Lookman, Cook & the stars of England’s Under-20 team

 England beat Italy 3-1 to progress to Sunday’s final in South Korea where they will face fellow underdogs Venezuela, who beat Uruguay.

 They will now be competing against each other, with England becoming the nation’s first men’s team to reach any World Cup final since the senior side in 1966.
-There is a very interesting article about sport’s greatest underdogs and how they were beating the odds.

 They will not be underdogs in the final, but Paul Simpson’s side can hold their heads high irrespective of how they adapt to the favourite’s tag against Venezuela.